anayib/agent_ollama_functions/README.md

 - Express (as web server)
 - Ollama as LLM local server
 - Llama 3.2 as LLM to run locally
-- LangChain (AI Framework to build agents from Langgraph)
+- LangGraph (AI Framework to build agents from LangChain)

 ## Client Stack
 - React